CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 Characters are created by coming up with identities, selecting attributes, an origin, and power sets.

 ## Identities
-While it is not a requirement, your character will likely maintain separate mundane and superpowered identities.
-These connection of these identities are a often a closely guarded secret, in order to protect their family, friends, and themselves.
+Your character will have separate mundane and superpowered identities.
+These connection of these identities are a closely guarded secret, in order to protect their family, friends, and themselves.
 Consider these details, including their Code Name, Real Name, either now or while you continue creating the rest of your character.

-## Occupation
+### Occupation
-Most characters have a day job.
+An important part of your character's identity is their day job.
 These help them to maintain a cover, but can also provide resources, leads, and allies to assist with their superpowered work.
 Ask your Game Master about what occupations would be available to your character.
 Examples include reporter, private investigator, student, and scientist.

 ## Attributes
 Attributes are a representation of character's physical and mental abilities.
 Attribute modifiers are added to relevant rolls at the discretion of the Game Master.